jacobras/Human-Readable/README.md

 **Note:** numbers in meters and feet are always formatted with zero decimals.
 The passed in number of decimals is only used for the larger units kilometers and miles.

-## Date/time precision

-// TODO global config options

-The formatter switches to a bigger unit (minute, hour, day, ...) as soon as it can.
-For example:

-* `59.seconds` is "59 seconds" but `60.seconds` becomes "1 minute"
-* `6.days` is "6 days" but `7.days` becomes "1 week"
-* `29.days` is "29 days" but `30.days` becomes "1 month"

-There's also some rounding involved:

-* `8.days` and `10.days` are "1 week", but `11.days` already becomes "2 weeks"

-This behaviour may become configurable in future releases.

 ## Localisation